Complete Guide to Disneyland Rope Drop

 Of course you can rope drop any ride in the park (except in the rare cases where a ride opens later than the park), but the point of your rope drop strategy is to take advantage of low morning crowds to save time later in the day.

 Importantly, rope drop strategy is only one part of your overall strategy for the day, and you can’t think about it without keeping the rest of your plans in mind.
-In particular, there are two big factors that will determine how you spend rope drop, your priorities and your Lightning Lane strategy.
+In particular, there are two big factors that will determine how you spend rope drop—your personal priorities and your Lightning Lane strategy.

 Minding your priorities does not mean you have to visit the ride that is most important to you to start the day (though you might decide to do that).
 It’s a more general idea that you’re working with a limited amount of time and you need to understand that different strategies have different costs and benefits.

-As for Lightning Lane strategy, well, don’t rope drop a ride you’re buying an Individual Lightning Lane for.
-Probably don’t rope drop a ride that’s on Genie+ if you have Genie+, unless you really want to ride it twice (or maybe you’re park hopping and won’t fit every Genie+ ride at Disneyland into your morning).
+As for Lightning Lane strategy, well, don’t rope drop a ride you’re buying a Lightning Lane Single Pass for.
+Probably don’t rope drop a ride that’s on Multi Pass if you have Multi Pass, unless you really want to ride it twice (or maybe you’re park hopping and won’t fit every Multi Pass ride at Disneyland into your morning).

 If you’re familiar with Walt Disney World, you should know that planning your rope drop is much different in Disneyland.
 And whether you’re familiar with Disney World or not, you should know the two big reasons for this difference.